Leopard 2: Europe

+In January 2025 Sweden ordered a new batch of 44 Leopard 2 A8 from Germany and announced that the remaining Leopard 2 (Stridsvagn 122) would be modernised and upgraded.

 Denmark bought 51 ex-German Leopard 2A4 tanks after the Danish military school, the Hærens Kampskole, recommended basing the adoption of a new tank on the Swedish army trials.
 The first tanks were delivered in 1998, but the upgrade to Leopard 2A5 level was already decided the next year.
-In 2004-2006 the Danish army bought another six ex-German Leopard 2 tanks.
+In 2004–2006, the Danish army bought another 18 ex-German Leopard 2 tanks, six of which were upgraded to Leopard 2A5.

 In 1998, Greece held a competition to determine the main battle tank for the Hellenic Army.
 The Leopard 2 Improved managed to outperform the Challenger 2E, Leclerc, M1A2 Abrams, T-80U, and T-84 and was chosen by the Greek officials.
-In March 2003 Greece ordered 170 Leopard 2 tanks, of which 140 were locally assembled.
+In March 2003, Greece ordered 170 Leopard 2 tanks, of which 140 were locally assembled.
 Greece also bought 183 Leopard 2A4 and 150 Leopard 1 tanks.

 Spain initially leased 109 Leopard 2A4 tanks, after Krauss-Maffei withdrew from the Lince development, a special lighter version of the Leopard 2 developed together with Santa Bárbara Sistemas.
 Before the end of the Lince tank, Spain had already rejected the M1A1 Abrams and the Vickers Valiant.
 After deciding to purchase the leased tanks, Santa Bárbara Sistemas acquired the licence to locally produce 219 Leopard 2A6 tanks for the Spanish army.

 Poland received 128 Leopard 2A4 tanks from German army stocks in 2002.
 In 2013 Poland ordered a further 119 ex-German Leopard 2s.
 Finland bought 124 used Leopard 2A4 tanks and six armoured bridge-layer Leopard 2L tanks from Germany in 2002 and 2003.
 The tanks served as replacements for the old Soviet-made T-55 and T-72M1.
 The Netherlands resold 114 of their tanks (and one turret) to Austria, 80 to Canada in 2007, 52 to Norway, 37 to Portugal and 100 to Finland.

-In December 2018, Hungary placed an order for 44 Leopard 2A7+s and 12 second-hand 2A4s.
-The order coincided with the procurement of 24 Panzerhaubitze 2000, and is expected to replace Hungary's current fleet of T-72 tanks "no sooner than 2020".
+In December 2018, Hungary placed an order for 44 Leopard 2A7+s and 12 secondhand 2A4s.
+The order coincided with the procurement of 24 Panzerhaubitze 2000, and was expected to replace Hungary's current fleet of T-72 tanks "no sooner than 2020".